rituteval/Iris-Data-Set-project/README.md

 This shows that the sepal width is yet again the worst classification feature, closely followed by the sepal length.
 Therefore, the sepal width/length is generally the same across the 3 species of the dataset.

 ## Conclusion
 In conclusion, the evidence suggests that out of the 3 species in the Iris dataset, the Iris setosa is the smallest species.
 The Iris versicolor is the second largest and the Iris virginica is the largest of the dataset.
-The versicolor and the virginica
+Conclusion

+In conclusion, the evidence suggests that out of the 3 species in the Iris dataset, the Iris setosa is the smallest species.
+The Iris versicolor is the second largest and the Iris virginica is the largest of the dataset.
+Iris dataset- isn’t too large (only 150 rows).
+It lends it self reasonably to linearregression.
+It is an easy place to start.
+Different tools and techniques give different insights into the dataset.

+References

+www.kaggle.com
+www.google.com
+www.pandas.pydata.org
+www.datatofish.com/
+create-pandas-dataframe
+www.wikipedia.org
+www.youtube.com